Akutapi/StorjToolsService/README.md

 1. Download the installer from the [releases page](https://github.com/Akutapi/StroJLogService/releases).
 2. Run the installer and follow the on-screen instructions to complete the installation.
-3. The installer will automatically set up and start the StroJ Log Reducer Service.
+3. The installer will automatically set up and start the Stroj Tools Service.

 ## Usage